waldow/PayloadPanda/README.md

 - **Status color coding** — 2xx green, 4xx amber, 5xx red — with reason phrase, duration in ms, and response size.
 - **Cancel in-flight request** at any time (proper `CancellationToken` plumbing on `HttpClient`).
 - **Copy response body** to clipboard with one click.

+### CORS troubleshooting
+- **Browser-style Origin testing** — enable CORS testing in the **Options** tab and PayloadPanda injects the configured `Origin` header into sends without permanently adding it to saved request headers.
+- **Preflight probe** — send an `OPTIONS` request with only the browser CORS preflight headers: `Origin`, `Access-Control-Request-Method`, and `Access-Control-Request-Headers`.
+- **Automatic requested-header detection** — leave `Access-Control-Request-Headers` blank to derive the preflight header list from the current request, including auth headers, API key headers, and non-simple body content types like JSON/XML.
+- **Credential checks** — toggle credentialed mode to verify `Access-Control-Allow-Credentials: true` and catch invalid wildcard-origin responses.
+- **Plain-English verdicts** — the CORS panel checks status, allowed origin, allowed method, allowed headers, credentials, and max-age, then reports pass/fail with the exact missing or mismatched header.

+> CORS analysis models browser rules; the desktop client itself is not blocked by CORS, so the verdict tells you what would happen from frontend JavaScript.

 ### Low-Level Connect (raw socket mode) 🔬